 Data privacy and good cybersecurity should always go together.
 While many users will have no issues recognizing which pieces of information count as personal or sensitive and will understand how to handle, store and dispose is this information, this may not be the case for every employee.
 Part of your security awareness initiative and training should certainly cover these basics.

 Should You Be Training Your Employees In Security Awareness?

-It is expected that the global cost of data breaches in 2021 will reach $6 trillion annually – doubling from the 2015 figure of $3 trillion.
-In 2019, 90% of breaches could be traced back to human error.
-Worrying facts like these are usually all that is needed to illustrate to people the importance of SAT, but it is true that not everyone is convinced.
+On average the cost of a data breach in 2021 was $4.24 million, a 10% increase from 2020.
+Researchers found that around 88% of all data breaches could be traced back to human error.
+Worrying statisitcs like these are usually all that is needed to illustrate to people the importance of SAT, but it is true that not everyone is convinced.

 There are more benefits to utilizing SAT beyond the prevention of breaches.
 Some of these include: